Answers to Common Industrial Water Treatment FAQs

 What is the difference between industrial wastewater treatment and industrial water treatment?

 Industrial water treatment is the mechanisms, processes and/or equipment used to treat water that has become contaminated by industrial, commercial or municipal activities prior to it being released back into the environment or to facilitate its re-use.

 Certain industrial businesses and manufacturing plants must treat wastewater prior to discharge to maintain compliance with EPA Effluent Limitation Guidelines.
 Properly treated wastewater may be recycled as process water or for agricultural use.

 Both industrial wastewater treatment and industrial water treatment technologies may employ chemical treatments in addition to multi-stage water filtration systems.

-What is the best water treatment method for boiler feed water?
+What is the best type of water treatment used for treating boiler feed water?

 Is water softening alone sufficient for treating boiler feed water?